mr-bt/manager.README/README.md

 - **Bias Towards Action:** I'm heavily biased towards action.
 I believe in starting with small and quick iterations to prove (or disprove) our assumptions quickly (fail-fast to learn-fast) and make visible progress over lengthy strategic discussions.

 - **Passion for Technology and Innovation:** Outside of my managerial duties, I'm passionate about technology and innovation.
 I enjoy staying up-to-date with the latest trends and advancements in the tech industry.
-I'm always looking for ways to apply these innovations to improve our work, our company, and ultimately, customer experience.
-Expect me sharing all sorts of content but don't assume I expect you to change the course of action or strategy.
+I'm always looking for ways to apply these innovations to improve our work, company, and customer experience.
+Expect me to share all sorts of content but don't assume I expect you to change the course of action or strategy.
 Just me getting excited about new things.

 - **Zero Tolerance for Blaming and Politics:** I have zero tolerance for blaming and politics.
 I believe in focusing on solutions, not pointing fingers.
-I strive to foster a culture of trust and respect, where we can have open and honest discussions without fear of blame or political games.
-I put a high premiun on one coming up with solutions and taking accountability for execution.
+I strive to foster a culture of trust and respect where we can have open and honest discussions without fear of blame or political games.
+I put a high premium on coming up with solutions and taking accountability for execution.

 - **Curiosity:** I'm naturally curious and tend to ask a lot of questions.
-This is not a sign of doubt or mistrust, but rather a way for me to understand things more deeply and explore all aspects of a situation or problem.
+This is not a sign of doubt or mistrust but rather a way for me to understand things more deeply and explore all aspects of a situation or problem.

 - **Challenging the Status Quo:** Expect me to challenge the status quo.
 I'm not one to accept "this is how we've always done it" as a reason not to innovate or improve.
 I believe in questioning assumptions and exploring new ways of doing things.